Stellera

-Stellera is a genus of flowering plant in the family Thymelaeaceae, with a single species Stellera chamaejasme found in mountainous regions of Central Asia, China, Siberia and South Asia.
-S. chamaejasme is a herbaceous perennial plant with heads of white, pink or yellow flowers, grown as an ornamental plant in rock gardens and alpine houses, but considered a weed playing a rôle in the desertification of grasslands in parts of its native range.
+Stellera is a genus of flowering plant in the family Thymelaeaceae, with a single species Stellera chamaejasme found in mountainous regions of Central Asia, China, Korea, Siberia and South Asia.
+S. chamaejasme is a herbaceous perennial plant with heads of white, pink or yellow flowers, grown as an ornamental plant in rock gardens and alpine houses, but considered a weed playing a role in the desertification of grasslands in parts of its native range.
 Like many others of its family, it is a poisonous plant with medicinal and other useful properties.

 Common names

-Two common names recorded for the plant in Mongolian are одои далан туруу odoi dalan turuu and чонын Чолбодос choniin (="of the wolf") cholbodos (="?"), and a common name for the plant in Tibetan is rejag.
+Two common names recorded for the plant in Mongolian are одои далан туруу (odoi dalan turuu) and чонын Чолбодос (choniin cholbodos) - incomplete translation: choniin "of the wolf" + cholbodos [=?, possibly "poison"].
+A common name for the plant in Tibetan is rejag.

 Description

 Stellera chamaejasme is a herbaceous perennial.
 Unbranched stems, 20–30 cm tall, emerge in a cluster from an underground rhizome.
 Narrow, overlapping leaves are borne along the stems.
 Individual leaves are narrow and pointed, up to 2 cm long.
 The flowers are grouped into rounded tightly packed terminal heads.
 Flowers lack petals, instead having petaloid sepals forming a tube up to 1.5 cm long with usually five (but possibly four or six) short lobes.
 The flower colour varies from shades of pink and white to yellow.
 There are twice as many stamens as calyx lobes, in two series.
 The ovary has a single chamber (locule).
 The fruit is a dry drupe, enclosed by the remains of the calyx.